Justin Bieber Smoking Next to 15-Year-Old Brother at Coachella Sparks Fan Concern

 Fans remain concerned about Justin Bieber.
-The “Baby” singer’s behavior has sparked questions about his mental state in recent months and after he was spotted recently during Coachella weekend smoking next to a 15-year-old, concerns are rapidly growing.
+The “Baby” singer sparked questions about his mental state after he was spotted recently at Coachella smoking next to a 15-year-old.

 PEOPLE reports the new father of one was seemingly smoking weed next to his teenage brother.
 The moment was captured in a fan video and shared to X, formerly Twitter.